A Marketplace for AI-Generated Adult Content and Deepfakes: Discussions

 \subsection{Concentration of participation and behavioral risk}

-Beyond what is requested, our analysis also reveals that bounty creation is not evenly distributed across supporters.
-Across all three categories, a minority of users account for a disproportionate share of bounties.
+Our analysis also reveals that bounty creation is not evenly distributed across supporters.
+Examining SFW, NSFW, and deepfake bounties, a minority of users account for a disproportionate share of requests.
 At the same time, modest differences appear across categories, with deepfakes displaying the highest concentration relative to SFW and NSFW categories.

-From a governance perspective, these patterns motivate future work on whether behavioral signals---such as frequent requests---can help platforms prioritize review or intervention efforts, particularly for high-stakes content categories.
+From a governance perspective, these patterns motivate future work on whether behavioral signals, such as frequent requests, can help platforms prioritize review or intervention efforts, particularly for high-stakes content categories.
 Such approaches would complement content-based moderation by incorporating information about user activity patterns over time.